ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 ```

 Copepods were collected by surface tow from sites across the Western
 Atlantic at several times throughout the year.
-The sites are shown
+The sites are shown below
-below.
-Temperatures at the time of collection were measured using a
+along with surface temperatures and salinity were measured at the time
-manual thermometer.
-Across the entire set of collections, temperature
+of collection.
+Across the entire set of collections, temperature ranged
-ranged from 10°C to 36°C.
+from 10°C to 36°C.

 ``` r
 coords = site_data %>%